Top Marriage and Family Therapy Graduate Programs

 Top schools often have master's or doctoral programs accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 This accreditation determines if the school's marriage and family therapy programs meet industry standards and if your clinical and supervision hours will count toward membership in the American Association for Marriage and Family Therapy (AAMFT).

-What are Three Top Marriage and Family Therapy Graduate Schools?
+What are Three of the Top Marriage and Family Therapy Graduate Schools?

 Fairfield University in Fairfield, CT

-U.S. News & World Report ranked Fairfield University the number two regional university in the North and the number eight best value school in that region in 2012.
+U.S. News & World Report ranked Fairfield University the number six regional university in the North for the 2016 year.
 The Princeton Review included Fairfield on its Best Northeastern Colleges list in the same year.
 The COAMFTE-accredited Master of Arts in Family and Marriage Therapy program offers a concentration in school-based marriage and therapy counseling.
 As a student in this program, you'll complete five consecutive semesters of clinical training.

 Northwestern University in Evanston, IL

-Ranked as the number 12 national university in 2012 by U.S. News & World Report, Northwestern University has a Master of Science in Marriage and Family Therapy program that is accredited by COAMFTE.
+Ranked as the number 12 national university for 2016 by U.S. News & World Report, Northwestern University has a Master of Science in Marriage and Family Therapy program that is accredited by COAMFTE.
 Working with practicing clinicians from the school's Family Institute, you'll learn to counsel both couples and individuals, as well as take part in community programs.
-The Princeton Review named the school a best value private college in 2012.
+The Princeton Review named the school a best value private college in 2016.

 Ohio State University in Columbus, OH